All Episodes

 All right, to the Democrat debate, ladies and gentlemen.

-Because there's a battle for who is the real woman in this campaign between the Breck girl and Mrs. Clinton?
+Hillary last night told a crowd, I'm your girl, because there's a battle for who is the real woman in this campaign between the Brett girl and Mrs. Clinton.

 And the first person taking a stab at it was the Breck girl.

-It needs to be fixed, but the first thing I want to say is NAFTA is a perfect example of the bigger problem.
+But the first thing I want to say is NAFTA is a perfect example of the bigger problem.

-When everyone to hear my voice on this, the one thing you can count on is you will never see a picture of me on the front of Fortune magazine saying I am the candidate that big corporate America is betting on.
+The one thing you can count on is you will never see a picture of me on the front of Fortune magazine saying I am the candidate that big corporate America is betting on.

 That will never happen.

-Or and now the audience, it was thousands and thousands and thousands of union people in their list.
+And the audience, it was thousands and thousands and thousands of union people in their list.

-The Bret girls on what?
+The Brett girls on what?

-He's gonna have to become Oprah.
+He's going to have to become Oprah.

 But how about saying, you won't catch me on the cover of Fortune magazine?